|Store, in Ann Arbor|

 When Linda and I are asked "What makes for a good marriage?" we respond: confession and forgiveness.
 C&F.

-C&F is more important and foundational than clear communication.
-When X says to Y "You are stupid" and Y responds with "I hate you" (while adding expletive-deleteds) they are communicating clearly.
+C&F is more important than clear communication.
+When X says to Y, "You are stupid" and Y responds with "I hate you" (with a four-letter word added), they are communicating clearly.
 But this kind of clear communication does not make for a good marriage.
-The marriage that clearly communicates this way is going down.

 C&F is more powerful than apologizing.
-Apologizing can be a one-way street; C&F is a two-way street.
+Apologizing can be a one-way street; C&F moves two ways.
 Every confessor needs a forgiver.
 A certain kind of loving response is needed.

 To forgive means: to cancel a debt.
-When Linda and I forgive one another (which we have done many times over 40 1/2 years) we release the other from any indebtedness.
+When Linda and I forgive one another (which we have done many times over 45 1/2 years), we release the other from any indebtedness.
 Forgiveness cancels indebtedness.
 If the Federal Government forgave your student loan you would not have to make any more payments.
 When X forgives Y, X will not in the future "make Y pay" for whatever Y did.
-Don't let pride keep you from doing this.
+Again, don't let pride keep you from doing this.

 To forgive is not to forget.
 But our experience is that, when this is practiced as needed (and it is needed in every marriage and friendship), a lot of forgetting happens.
 This is because C&F cuts loose the heavy anchor that had us stuck in that bad place, and now we're moving free from it.
 We no longer spend our hearts and minds brooding over the details of the struggle, because the matter has been settled and healed.